K-Scorpio/scorpiosec/content/en/posts/post3.md

 ## Conclusion

-While I acknowledge that the criticism about the CEH is valid, I think it does provide some value by helping you with HR and teaching about a lot of topics related to ethical hacking and you should go for it if you are getting sponsored.
+While I acknowledge that the criticism about the CEH is valid, I think it does provide some value by helping you with HR and teaching about a lot of topics related to ethical hacking.
+You should go for it if you are getting sponsored.
 I encourage you to have a balanced view of certifications, and make informed decisions based on your career goals and personal situation.
 At the end of the day, you know what is best for you.
 I also recommend complementing that CEH with hands-on experience by doing labs.